nonarkitten/dis68k/README.md

 This says:

 1. the input file data should be located at address `FC0000`.
-2. treat the region starting at `FF0000` and ending at `FC002F` as data.
+2. treat the region starting at `FF0000` and ending at `FC002F` as bytes.
 3. treat the region starting at `FC0030` and ending at `FEFFFF` as code.

+The region types that can be specified are:
+    byte, word, long, text, rsvd, and code.

 Map files are specified to the disassembler using the `-m` option, e.g.